-Tuition and fees assessed for educational purposes totaled \$54.7 million.
-The tuition discounts and allowances were \$11 million, resulting in a net tuition and fees of \$43.7 million.
-This represents a \$1.6 million increase in net tuition and fees between fiscal years 2015 and 2016.
-This is the result of a fiscal year 2016 decrease in tuition discounts and allowances.
+Tuition and fees assessed for educational purposes totaled \$55.9 million.
+The tuition discounts and allowances were \$10.6 million, resulting in net tuition and fees of \$45.3 million.
+This represents a \$1.5 million increase in net tuition and fees between fiscal years 2016 and 2017.
+This is primarily due to a 20% increase in tuition and fees effective Fall 2017, as well as a decrease in tuition discounts and allowances in fiscal year 2017.